1985 DONRUSS BASEBALL CARDS PRICE GUIDE

 Notables like Dwight Gooden and Ozzie Smith rookie cards in near mint to mint condition average between $15-25.
 Darryl Strawberry and Roger Clemens rookies are usually $5-10.
 Other star rookies like Barry Bonds, Tom Glavine, Mike Mussina, and David Cone fall in the $3-8 range.

-Read also: 2016 CHICAGO CUBS BASEBALL CARDS
+Read also: WHO BUYS BASEBALL CARDS IN LAFAYETTE INDIANA

 All-Star level veterans like Wade Boggs, Kirby Puckett, Keith Hernandez, and Ryne Sandberg can sell from $3-10 depending on condition and demand.
 Superstar cards for players such as Mike Schmidt, George Brett, Dave Winfield, and Nolan Ryan range from $5-15 on the secondary market.